Apply to the Instrumental Program

 Chautauqua, NY 14722

-Scholarships are awarded only to students enrolled for, and who will participate fully in, the entire term of any program in the Chautauqua School of Music
+Scholarships are awarded only to students enrolled for, and who will participate fully in, the entire program.

-Applicants for the voice program must be enrolled in or recently graduated from music studies (undergraduate, graduate or doctoral) at the time of application.
-Professional musicians and high school students are not eligible for admission or financial aid.
+Applicants must be enrolled in or recently graduated from music studies at the time of application.
+Professional musicians are not eligible for admission or financial aid.